samboy/ChessVariantResearch/Capa/Finesse/play/README.md

 The license is probably the same license that AiAi uses.

 ## FinesseChessZ.7z

+[FinesseChessZ.7z](FinesseChessZ.7z) is a Zillions of Games implementation of Finesse Chess, as well as 23 other variants, including Classic Chess, four other Capablanca setups, etc.

 Zillions of Games is a formerly commerical abstract game engine which is optimized to play Chess-like games well.
 It is still closed source,